News

 Last March, we attended Fastener Fair Global in Stuttgart — and it was a huge success.
 Meeting the fastener industry in person was eye-opening.
 Fastener distributors are disproportionately affected by CBAM, yet they are among the best-prepared sectors.

-This year, we’re heading to Lisbon for a full day focused on CBAM and its implications for the fertilizer sector.
+This year, we're heading to Lisbon for a full day focused on CBAM and its implications for the fertiliser sector.
 We will explore how the regulation interacts with production cycles, supply chains, and cost structures, and discuss practical steps companies can take to prepare for 2026.

-When: 21 October, CBAM Add-on day, 10:00
+When: 21 October, CBAM Add-on day, 10:00 Where: Epic Sana Lisboa Hotel

 CBAMBOO will be exhibiting at the 14th edition of the largest stainless steel show, which attracts over 8,000 visitors from around the world.
 The Netherlands, as a key trade hub, makes Maastricht the perfect meeting point for producers, importers, and distributors to connect and exchange insights.